28 April 2016

 Are you about to retire?
 Have you ever thought about Portugal as a retirement location?
 Well, if you haven’t, then you are missing a great opportunity.
 Portugal can be a perfect place to retire offering some great advantages for those considering retiring there.

-Let us take you through some of the reasons why Portugal is the one of the best places to retire in 2016.
+Let us take you through some of the reasons why to retire in Portugal in 2016.

 Portugal has some of Europe’s best beaches with over 100 miles of coastline.
 It is also renowned for its golf courses – so it’s a great combination for retirement.
 Portugal’s infrastructure has also benefitted from recent EU investment and its transport systems and airports are of a high quality and efficient.